PeterRutkowski/icb-assignment1/README.md

 Our goal will be to write a script that creates these two plots using the following steps:

-Downloading the sequences from Entrez using Bio.Entrez (2 pts) Creating multiple alignments of both DNA (whole genome) and protein (spike protein) sequences (3 pts) Creating phylogenetic trees for both protein and genome alignments using the UPGMA and neighbor joining algorithms (3pts) Visualizing the trees (1 pt)
+Downloading the sequences from Entrez using Bio.Entrez (2 pts)

+Creating multiple alignments of both DNA (whole genome) and protein (spike protein) sequences (3 pts)

+Creating phylogenetic trees for both protein and genome alignments using the UPGMA and neighbor joining algorithms (3pts)

+Visualizing the trees (1 pt)

-Now let us describe all these steps in more detail
+Now let us describe all these steps in more detail:

 1. We need to download whole genome sequences and spike protein sequences from the Genbank Entrez databases (“nucleotide” and “protein” databases, respectively), together with some other viruses.
 We will only look at 6 species: